Elevate-12/Elevate/docs/coverage.md

 ![路径](figure/study2_sentence.png)

 Under the metric of sentence states, Elevate still achieves around 15% higher average coverage rate than Vitas in a more efficient manner.
+The advantage of Elevate over Vitas is less evident under this metric because Vitas was guided by the coverage of sentence states.
+Overall, the number of semantic states is propotional to the number of sentence states as semantic states are highly abstracted sentence states.

+## Why using Observer rather than human inspection as the ground-truth of semantic states?

+We calculate the accuracy of Observer in extracting semantic states on the benchmark.
+The accuracy for Observer's initial classfication is 88.1%.
+After the second check of the state filter, the accuracy increases to 97.5%.
+As it costs much labour and time to get the ground-truth of 4000 apps's semantic states, we use the semantic states classified by Observer as the metric.

 ## Total state space: including states of manual testing
 In our paper, the total state space is set as the unique semantic states achieved by Elevate and baselines.